 Her pain, let out after so many years of looking on the bright side, is crushing.

-To watch my granddaughter suffer is a horror beyond description, but to watch my daughter watch her daughter suffer is its own special hell.
+To watch my granddaughter suffer is a horror, but to watch my daughter watch her daughter suffer is its own special circle of hell.
 Then there’s my son-in-law Che, who has taken on a broken-winged child that is not his own, but loves her like she is.
 He gets up and goes to work every day to take care of his family, though his own grief is a living force.
 What about Adelia’s sisters who still can’t, or won’t, grasp what’s happening, or her five-year-old brother and best friend, who intuitively understands more about Adelia and her condition than any of us ever will.
 Who, even at his tender age, expects his God to account for this travesty, and is so far unimpressed with the feedback.

 What’s to be done?